-The Delta Aquarid shower is, at best, a modest shower.
-About five to ten percent of these relatively faint, medium-speed meteors leave persistent trains – glowing ionized gas trails that last a second or two after the meteor has passed.
+The Delta Aquariid shower is a modest shower.
+About five to 10 percent of these relatively faint, medium-speed meteors leave persistent trains – glowing ionized gas trails that last a second or two after the meteor has passed.

-This shower recurs annually in late July, because the Earth crosses the orbital path of Comet 96P/Machholz at this time of year.
-The stream of debris left behind by this comet smashes into the Earth’s upper atmosphere, to burn up in our sky as Delta Aquarid meteors.
+This shower recurs annually in late July, because the Earth crosses the orbital path of Comet 96P Machholz at this time of year.
+The stream of debris left behind by this comet smashes into the Earth’s upper atmosphere, to burn up in our sky as Delta Aquariid meteors.

-If you trace the paths of the Delta Aquarid meteors backward, they all appear to radiate from a certain point in the starry heavens – near the star Delta Aquarii (Skat).
-This point is called the radiant of the Delta Aquarid meteor shower.
+If you trace the paths of the Delta Aquariid meteors backward, they all appear to radiate from a certain point in the starry heavens – near the star Delta Aquarii (Skat).
+This point is called the radiant of the Delta Aquariid meteor shower.
 As a rule of thumb, the higher the radiant point is in your sky, the more meteors that you’re likely to see.
 In late July, this star climbs highest up in the sky at roughly 2:30 a.m.
-(3:30 a.m.
-Daylight Saving Time).
+(3:30 a.m. daylight saving time).

-Bottom line: Unless you live in the far northern part of the globe – where there is little or no nighttime at this time of year – the Delta Aquarid meteor shower can be seen from all around the world.
+Bottom line: Unless you live in the far northern part of the globe – where there is little or no nighttime at this time of year – the Delta Aquariid meteor shower can be seen from all around the world.
 The nominal peak is around July 27 or 28, in the dark hours before dawn.
-But the Delta Aquarids will still be going when the Perseids peak a couple of weeks from now.
-At that time, a bright waning gibbous moon will interfere with the show.
+But the Delta Aquariids will still be going when the Perseids peak a couple of weeks from now.
+At that time, a bright waxing gibbous moon will interfere with the show.
 So start your meteor-watching now!